Schumer: Senators will 'get the job done' on infrastructure

-”The longer it takes to finish, the longer we will be here, but we’re going to get the job done," Schumer said.
+”The longer it takes to finish, the longer we will be here, but we’re going to get the job done," he said.

-The bipartisan plan is also big, with $550 billion in new spending over five years beyond the typical highway and public works accounts.
-Adding the anticipated spending in those accounts in the next five years bumps up the total cost to nearly $1 trillion.
+The bipartisan plan calls for $550 billion in new spending over five years above projected federal levels.
 A draft bill circulating Capitol Hill indicated it could have more than 2,500 pages when introduced.
 It’s being financed from funding sources that might not pass muster with deficit hawks, including repurposing untapped COVID-19 relief aid and relying on projected future economic growth.

 Among the major investments are $110 billion for roads and bridges, $39 billion for public transit and $66 billion for rail.
 There’s also $55 billion for water and wastewater infrastructure as well as billions for airports, ports, broadband internet and electric vehicle charging stations.